-You clean your house on a regular basis (hopefully), but many people don’t regularly check their credit report — and the dust bunnies building up on your credit report could be quite costly.
+You clean your house on a regular basis (hopefully), but many people don’t regularly check their credit — and the dust bunnies building up on your credit report could be quite costly.
+Fortunately, there are ways to brush up your credit file — and subsequently your credit scores.
+For instance, you can dispute any errors you find on your credit reports, identify your credit score killers and come up with a plan to address them.
+But before we break down how to clean up your credit report, let’s backtrack for a moment.

 Your credit report is a record of your credit use.
 It contains information on most of your credit accounts (mortgages, credit cards, student loans or auto loans) and includes your payment history, account balances, account type, credit history and credit inquiries, alongside some personal information.